frantic0/sema-engine/README.md

 ## Tests and Examples

-The *sema-engine* library uses AVA, a modern and minimal test environment with good features over Mocha (e.g. parallel exec) and fills other criteria (community, support, used in many modern JS libraries, etc.).
+The *sema-engine* library uses AVA, a modern and minimal test environment with good features over other testing libraries (e.g. parallel exec, community, support, used in many modern JS libraries, etc.).

+The development build outputs the example above, which you can use to learn and test out how to work with the engine.

 ## Contributing

+Pull requests are wellcome but please observe the [Contributing](https://github.com/frantic0/sema-engine/blob/main/CONTRIBUTING) guidelines.

-# Related Publications
+## Related Publications

-Bernardo, F., Kiefer, C., Magnusson, T. (forthcoming).
+Bernardo, F., Kiefer, C., Magnusson, T. (2020).
 A Signal Engine for a Live Code Language Ecosystem.
 Journal of Audio Engineering Society, Vol. 68, No. 1, October